Powerlearnproject/se-assignment-day-2-git-and-github-GDIAMEL/README.md

 The next step is to connect the local repository to a remote GitHub repository with git remote add origin <repository URL> and push the changes using git push -u origin main.
 This process ensures that project history is preserved and can be accessed or collaborated on through GitHub.

-### How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
+### 6. How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.

-**Branching in Git and Its Importance**

 Branching in Git allows developers to work on different features or fixes in isolation without affecting the main project.